collapsed-stacks/startups/questions/8208/software-project-outsourcing.md

 - tagged: `software`, `outsourcing`
 - score: 2

-<p>I wonder how software start-ups manage to get projects.
+I wonder how software start-ups manage to get projects.
 I have not been part of any software company, so I just wanted to know how software start-ups outsource projects.
-Is it possible for a person who doesn't have any experience in software to start a software company?</p>
+Is it possible for a person who doesn't have any experience in software to start a software company?

 ## Answer 8211